top of page

 The scheme positions India as a global leader in:

-• Farming as a Service (FaaS): Democratizing access to precision agriculture
+• Farming as a Service (FaaS): Democratizing access to precision agriculture.

-• Women in STEM: Creating thousands of female aerospace professionals in rural areas
+• Women in STEM: Creating thousands of female aerospace professionals in rural areas.

-• Sustainable Agriculture: Reducing chemical runoff and water waste
+• Sustainable Agriculture: Reducing chemical runoff and water waste.

 Technology Evolution